Myrmod/SvelteKit-offline/README.md

 npm run build
 ```

 > You can preview the built app with `npm run preview`, regardless of whether you installed an adapter.
 This should _not_ be used to serve your app in production.
+This is required for your service worker to actually work.